enborra/turing/README.md

       "service-path": "/etc/turing/services"    // base dir of services }

+Where `droid-path` represents the absolute system path of your droid folder (keeping the default is recommended), `service-path` is the absolute system path of your services folder (keeping the default is recommended), and `current-droid` is the name of the directory that you've symlinked into `droid-path`

 Detailed install instructions under /system/install/base_setup.md Basic install_env script appears to install basic CLI support.
 TODO: need to diff out what manual steps need to be taken